BIVROST/360WebPlayer/README.md

 We recommend VR creators to use mp4/h264 and webm/vp8 **content types** in at least full HD (1920 x 1080) when uploading content.
 In order to provide full compatibility we suggest to upload the content in both formats.
 We also advice content creators to refrain from using ogv, because it requires more processing power to get the same results due to software decoding.
 If you have access to hardware this powerful it will support mp4.

 For the **resolution** we advice you to use Full HD.
 This resolution is not perfect, but it will have to do.
 Working in 4k or 8k would be optimal, but this is often not supported on mobile or by many desktop computers.
+Most hardware decoders only work up to Full HD.
 In odd cases 720p will do when the user does not toggle on full screen, but watches the content from the window.

-As most hardware decoders work up to Full HD, we also recommend you to refrain from using the 2:1 **aspect ratio** and instead use the 16:9 ratio.
-Although this distorts the image (and the pixels are no longer square) we tell our users to not crop or letter box the content.
+We also recommend you to refrain from using the 2:1 **aspect ratio** and instead use the 16:9 ratio.
+You shouldn't care that you change aspect ratio, projected pixels weren't square (or even rectangular) to begin with.
+You must not crop nor letter box the content.

 VR content requires a **high bitrate**: 10Mbps is the advised minimum for Full HD.
 For fast moving images and intense colors we recommend higher bitrates.